 Address: 631 N. 126th Street, Bonner Springs, Kansas

 Official site: www.wycokck.org/wycomuseum

-Spicin Foods creates some of the spiciest concoctions available on the market, including 'The Source', which is the world's hottest sauce that ranks at 7.1-million on the scoville scale.
+Spicin Foods creates some of the spiciest concoctions available on the market, including "The Source," which is the world's hottest sauce–it ranks at 7.1-million on the Scoville scale.
 In addition to hot sauces with artistic labels, the factory produces locally made sauces, marinades, dips, and other specialty food items.